enock-niyonsaba/Grid-freeCodeCamp/README.md

   </section>
 </main>

-Usage Instructions
+## Usage Instructions

     Update Text Content: Add your own text to sections like hero-title, author-name, and various paragraph elements.
     Add Images: Replace placeholder images with your own images, ensuring they fit within the .image-wrapper for responsiveness.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the ` MIT License `.
 See the LICENSE file for details.